citizensadvice/design-system/contributing/05-maintenance-policy.md

 - Remove the relevant group from the `Appraisals` file and run `bundle exec appraisal generate`
 - Remove the old appraisal from the `ci-workflow.yml` test matrix
 - Remove any old compatibility code if required

-### Supporting multiple ViewComponent versions

-When a new ViewComponent version is released that we want to explicitly test against:

-- Add a new group to the `Appraisals` file and run `bundle exec appraisal generate`
-- Add the new appraisal to the `ci-workflow.yml` test matrix
-- Run the tests using the new version and make any required updates whilst ensuring backwards compatibility with the lowest supported version

-Once the latest ViewComponent version becomes stable:

-- Increase the dependency range for `view_component` in `citizens_advice_components.gemspec`
-- Run `bundle update view_component` to update the `engine` lockfile to use the latest version by default in development
-- Adjust the `Appraisals` file to define _previous_ version as the exception to test

-As of version 4 ViewComponent will move into Long-Term Support, recognizing the feature-completeness of the framework.
-Once this version is established as the primary supported version we may consider dropping support for all previous versions.
-Until that point we maintain backwards compatibility with the last 2 major versions.